 Container stowage planning is an art and I absolutely loved the time when I used to do it..
-Nowadays there are computer systems to do this, but the basics remain the same..
+While there are computer systems to do this these days, the basics remain the same..

 Some of the people in the industry can identify where a container has been stowed on board of a ship just by reading the stow position (also known as cell position) and also whether it is a 20’ or a 40’ container that is stowed there..

 How they do this..??
 Mainly based on experience in handling stowage plans, but there is a formula to it..